 Variable Pay.
 Consistent with our pay for performance philosophy, rewarding performance through variable pay is an important element of named executive officer compensation.
 We design our variable pay programs to be both reasonable and competitive in relation to the market.
 We monitor the market and consider adjusting our variable pay programs as needed for our named executive officers.
 Our senior management incentive bonus program is designed to motivate our named executive officers to achieve overall goals by paying more for outstanding results.
 The variable pay programs are periodically reviewed by the compensation committee taking into account changes in the industry and technology space.
 The variable pay programs are based on a formulaic assessment of our financial performance and an assessment of each individual's performance.
 The compensation committee has the discretion to increase or decrease a payout under the variable pay programs at any time in the event that it determines that circumstances warrant adjustment.
-Our programs are designed to avoid entitlements, to align actual payouts with the actual results achieved by a named executive officers the opportunity to review the performance of other executives, including other named executive officers, on a quarterly basis and submit those reviews for consideration by our compensation committee when determining if variable pay objectives have been satisfied.
+Our programs are designed to avoid entitlements, to align actual payouts with the actual results achieved by a named executive officer and to be easy to understand and administer.
+A key factor in this process is executive peer review.
+The executive peer review offers our named executive officers the opportunity to review the performance of other executives, including other named executive officers, on a quarterly basis and submit those reviews for consideration by our compensation committee when determining if variable pay objectives have been satisfied.
 Executives provide feedback, on a confidential basis, regarding their peers' performance in delivering results contributing to company objectives while maintaining productive working relationships.
 We believe the executive peer review motivates named executive officers to achieve and exceed expectations and to work together in a productive fashion.